SheetMind: An End-to-End LLM-Powered Multi-Agent Framework for Spreadsheet Automation: Related Work

 \subsection{General-Purpose Multi-Agent LLM Systems}

-Beyond spreadsheets, multi-agent LLM frameworks such as MetaGPT and PC-Agent demonstrated that explicit role assignments and hierarchical decomposition significantly enhance task automation.
-MetaGPT encoded structured operating procedures for software development roles \cite{hong2024metagpt}, while PC-Agent employed hierarchical agents specialized for GUI tasks \cite{liu2025pc}.
-Similarly, AFLOW automated agentic workflow generation by exploring optimized LLM execution graphs through systematic refinement and feedback loops \cite{zhang2025aflow}.
-Likewise, frameworks such as AgentVerse \cite{chen2024agentverse} demonstrate that a team of collaborating LLM agents with complementary expertise can outperform a lone agent, exhibiting emergent cooperative behavior in reasoning, coding, and tool-use tasks.
-These approaches highlight the benefits of coordination strategies – from role specialization to search-based planning – in improving the reliability and scope of autonomous LLM-driven systems.
+Besides spreadsheets automation, multi-agent LLM frameworks for general purpose have shown that explicit role assignments and hierarchical decomposition significantly enhance task automation.
+MetaGPT~\cite{hong2024metagpt} encoded structured operating procedures for software development roles , while PC-Agent~\cite{liu2025pc} employed hierarchical agents specialized for GUI tasks .
+Similarly, AFLOW~\cite{zhang2025aflow} automated agentic workflow generation by exploring optimized LLM execution graphs through systematic refinement and feedback loops.
+Likewise, frameworks such as AgentVerse~\cite{chen2024agentverse} demonstrate that a team of collaborating LLM agents with complementary expertise can outperform a lone agent, exhibiting emergent cooperative behavior in reasoning, coding, and tool-use tasks.
+Chain-of-thought prompting~\cite{wei2022chain} and ReAct~\cite{yao2022react} have also shown that structured reasoning within a single LLM call improves task completion, though they lack the explicit role separation of multi-agent systems.
+These approaches highlight the benefits of coordination strategies to improve the reliability and scope of autonomous LLM-driven systems.

-\paragraph{In contrast}, our proposed system, SheetMind, uniquely integrates structured action generation using BNF grammar with a hierarchical multi-agent architecture (Manager, Action, and Reflection agents).
-SheetMind builds on PC-Agent \cite{liu2025pc} by coupling modular agents with structured action grammars in the spreadsheet domain.
+In short, SheetMind builds on these ideas by coupling a hierarchical multi-agent architecture (Manager, Action, and Reflection agents) with BNF-constrained action generation, adapting the general-purpose coordination principles above ~\cite{hong2024metagpt,liu2025pc} to the structured, deterministic domain of spreadsheet manipulation.